The Negro Leagues' only female pitcher

 “I was already the only woman to be a major league pitcher,” she said at the time.
 “No one else was white, black, blue or green.
 No one.
 And I have.”

 - Johnson’s story was intertwined with that of Mo’ne Davis when Davis made headlines at the 2014 Little League World Series.

 The two first met in 2012.
 “Well at the time I just thought it was cool that she was a pitcher,” Davis said of that first meeting.
 “And then basically she was one of the only females and that I was a girl and that I was a pitcher.
 I thought that was the coolest thing ever.”

 The two crossed paths a number of times – with Johnson going to Williamsport in 2014 and getting the chance to see Davis pitch in person at the LLWS.
 The following year, Davis’ team made a cross-country trip to play games and played another game with Johnson in attendance.

 "I would always remember everything she told me, [like] ‘Never throw it over the heart of the plate,’” Davis said of Johnson at the unveiling of a Negro Leagues mural that included a tribute to Johnson in the D.C. area in 2018, surrounding All-Star festivities.
 “So every time I pitch, that’s what I think about.
 She inspired me, and she’s one of the greats that I’ve modeled my pitching after.”

 - Johnson stopped playing after the 1955 season, becoming a nurse, the occupation that she’d have for the rest of her working career.
-Living in Washington, D.C., she rooted for the Nationals later in life and was drafted to the club in a 2008 draft, where living Negro Leagues players were drafted to current Major League teams.
+Living in Washington, D.C., she rooted for the Nationals later in life and was selected by the club in a 2008 draft, when living Negro Leagues players were drafted to current Major League teams.

 Johnson died in December 2017 after a lengthy illness.